-BALTIMORE — Jimmy's Famous Seafood has started a GoFundMe to help restaurants struggling with the impact of COVID-19 restrictions.
+BALTIMORE — Jimmy's Famous Seafood has started a fund to help Baltimore restaurants struggling with the impact of COVID-19 restrictions.

-“I’m truly blessed by the kindness of so many people to assist us with this fund,” said Minadakis.
+“I’m truly blessed by the kindness of so many people to assist us with this fund,” said Jimmy's President John Minadakis.
 “Every dollar that we raise will be injected into a small restaurant in Baltimore City in order to increase their chances of survival as the restrictions continue.”

 Baltimore restaurants wishing to apply for money from the fund can do that here.
 Minadakis has created a board to review applicants and distribute funding to selected recipients.